oamg/leapp/docs/source/first-actor.md

 ## Getting started

-First, create and go to your project directory.
-See [Creating a new project project tutorial](create-project).
+First, create and go to your repository directory.
+See [Creating a new repository tutorial](create-repository).

 ### Creating a tag